Rockies vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Tommy Henry takes the mound for the Arizona Diamondbacks on Saturday at Coors Field against Kris Bryant and the Colorado Rockies.
-First pitch is at 8:10 PM ET.
+Corbin Carroll and Charlie Blackmon are the hottest hitters on the Arizona Diamondbacks and Colorado Rockies, who play on Sunday at Coors Field, at 3:10 PM ET.

-The favored Diamondbacks have -120 moneyline odds to win against the underdog Rockies, who are listed at +100.
-The over/under is 12.5 runs for the game (with -105 odds on the over and -115 odds on the under).
+The Diamondbacks are -125 moneyline favorites for this matchup against the Rockies (+105).
+The over/under is 12 runs for this contest (with -105 odds on the over and -115 odds to go under).

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.